morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

 Reduce overall power consumption and overclock the CPU a modest amount.

-Note: all items in this step are optional and some items are specific to the Raspberry Pi 4B.
+Note: All items in this step are optional and some items are specific to the Raspberry Pi 4B.
 If installing to a Raspberry Pi 3b or 3b+ you will need to use the appropriate settings for that hardward.